-Study Tools

-Academic Engagement Scale
+Study Tools Academic Engagement Scale

-The researcher used the Academic Engagement Scale of Afifi (2016), where the scale consisted of (61) items distributed over three dimensions: behavioral engagement (22) items, emotional engagement (21) items, and cognitive engagement (18) items.
+The researcher used the Academic Engagement Scale of Afifi (2016), where the scale consisted of 61 items distributed over three dimensions: behavioral engagement (22 items), emotional engagement (21 items), and cognitive engagement (18 items).

-To verify the validity of the scale, it was presented to a group of (9) jurors who are specialists in educational psychology, measurement and evaluation, and were asked to verify the linguistic formulation of the items, and to judge the extent to which the items belong to the dimension, and any comments they deem appropriate.
-The consensus of (7) or more jurors was relied upon.
-The jurors indicated the deletion of the item stated as "I participate with my colleagues outside the lecture hall in performing the required assignments" from the behavioral engagement dimension due to its inappropriateness to the academic context and make linguistic modifications to some items.
+To verify the validity of the scale, it was presented to a group of 9 jurors who are specialists in educational psychology, measurement and evaluation.
+They were asked to verify the linguistic formulation of the items and to judge the extent to which the items belong to the dimension, and any comments they deem appropriate.
+The consensus of 7 or more jurors was relied upon.
+The jurors indicated the deletion of the item stated as "I participate with my colleagues outside the lecture hall in performing the required assignments" from the behavioral engagement dimension due to its inappropriateness to the academic context and linguistic modifications were made to some items.

-The reliability of the academic engagement scale was confirmed through the internal consistency coefficient (Cronbach's alpha), where it reached (0.90) for the behavioral dimension, (0.90) for the emotional dimension, (0.87) for the cognitive dimension, and (0.93) for the overall dimension, which indicates that the scale has a high degree of reliability (Li et al., 1996).
+The reliability of the academic engagement scale was confirmed through the internal consistency coefficient (Cronbach's alpha), where it reached 0.90 for the behavioral dimension, 0.90 for the emotional dimension, 0.87 for the cognitive dimension, and 0.93 for the overall dimension, indicating that the scale has a high degree of reliability (Li et al., 1996).